 This Is Unbelievable Peanut Butter Pie

 The layers!
 The textures!
 This might just be the richest dessert I’ve ever made, right alongside chocolate peanut butter cake.
-Today’s recipe is a new twist on classic peanut butter pie with a crunchy peanut butter Oreo cookie crust, colorful Reese’s Pieces candies, creamy peanut butter filling, and smooth chocolate ganache.
-It’s a peanut butter lover’s dream come true.
+Today’s recipe is a new twist on classic peanut butter pie with a crisp Oreo cookie crust, ultra creamy peanut butter filling, smooth chocolate ganache, and fluffy whipped cream.
+Crunchy toppings include Reese’s Pieces and chopped peanuts.

 Here’s why you’ll love it:

-- Quick and easy to prepare
+- Easy to prepare

-- Made with only 10 ingredients
+- Made with only 10 ingredients; some are repeated in the various layers

-- Tons of texture in each bite
+- Tons of textures in each bite

 - Perfect for birthdays and celebrations